Orel Hershiser: Post-retirement

 Hershiser remained with the Dodgers briefly as a player-personnel consultant.
 He went to AAA Albuquerque and filed one report but there wasn't much for him to do, so he left the position.

 He was subsequently hired to work on broadcasts of the Little League World Series for ABC and ESPN in 2000–2001.
 He also worked on Wednesday Night Baseball for ESPN during the 2001 season.

 Hershiser left that position to join the Texas Rangers as a special assistant to General Manager John Hart in fall of 2001 and was named as the Rangers pitching coach on June 22, 2002.
 In October 2005 Hershiser was mentioned as a candidate to replace Jim Tracy as manager of the Dodgers, but the position went to Grady Little.
 He was also mentioned as a possible replacement for Ken Macha of the Oakland Athletics; however, he was ultimately passed over for Bob Geren.
 He left his position of Rangers pitching coach after the 2005 season to become an executive director of the Rangers, reporting to Club President Jeff Cogen.
 He did not last long in that position as he quit on February 3, 2006.

 On February 13, 2006, Hershiser rejoined ESPN as an analyst for Baseball Tonight, Sunday Night Baseball, and the Little League World Series.

 Through a group that included fellow former Dodger Steve Garvey, Hershiser became involved in the bidding process for the Dodgers when the team was up for sale in 2011–12.
 His group did not make it past the first round of the bidding.

 In 2014, Hershiser left ESPN and rejoined the Dodgers as a television analyst for their new regional sports network SportsNet LA.
 At the time, he teamed with Charley Steiner and Nomar Garciaparra to call Dodger road games not played in California when Vin Scully reduced his travel.
 Since 2017, he has worked with Joe Davis as the primary broadcast team for Dodger baseball following Scully's retirement at the end of the 2016 season.

+On August 13, 2026, Hershiser was honored with the 2,853rd star on the Hollywood Walk of Fame, becoming the fifth personality to be honored under its sports entertainment category.
+His star is located at 6755 Hollywood Boulevard; the location was selected as 67 signified his streak of 59 scoreless innings in addition to the 8 shutout innings he pitched against the New York Mets in the 1988 National League Championship Series, while 55 represented the number he wore on his jersey for most of his career.